Stuart Forster writes a review of the Park Hyatt Hamburg hotel, a five-star property with a spa in central Hamburg, Germany.

-If you’ve read this review of the Park Hyatt Hamburg hotel ahead visiting Germany’s second city, you may be interested in this look at the Elbphilharmonie, Hamburg’s waterfront icon and article about things to do during a weekend in Hamburg.
+If you’ve read this review of the Park Hyatt Hamburg hotel ahead of visiting Germany’s second city, you may be interested in this look at the Elbphilharmonie, Hamburg’s waterfront icon and an article about things to do during a weekend in Hamburg.

 See the Hamburg Marketing website for more ideas about things to see and do in the city.
 They include visits to the public plaza and concerts at the Elbphilharmonie.
 The German National Tourist Board website is a source of ideas for activities in Hamburg and elsewhere in the country.